 The federal objective of water and related land resources project planning is to contribute to the National Economic Development (NED) consistent with protecting the Nation's environment, pursuant to national environmental statutes, applicable Executive Orders, and other Federal planning requirements.
 The purpose of this study with Integrated EA is to analyze alternatives to reduce flood risk as a result of riverine flooding within the Tangipahoa Parish, Louisiana study area.
-The study evaluates and compares the benefits, costs, and impacts (positive or negative) of alternatives including the No Action Alternative, including the identification and analysis of benefits across a full array of benefit categories.
-The study identified whether a National Economic Development (NED) plan exists to reduce life risk and economic damages due to the flood risk withing the study area.
+The study evaluates and compares the benefits, costs, and impacts (positive or negative) of alternatives including the No Action Alternative, including the identification and analysis of benefits and their likelihood across a full array of benefit categories.
+Appendix G Economics and Social Considerations, Section 5.2, Risk Analysis, of includes a probabilistic display of benefits and long-term assurances.
+The study identified whether a National Economic Development (NED) plan exists to economic damages due to the flood risk within the study area.
+A life safety risk analysis was conducted to determine if there is risk to human life safety during flood events.
 The study identified and analyzed benefits across a full array of benefit categories and also considered if comprehensive benefits related to Other Social Effects (OSE) warrant additional action above and beyond the NED plan.
-OSE includes factor such as social vulnerability, environmental justice, etc. The integrated report includes assessment of the environmental effects of a reasonable range of potential alternatives or actions designed by USACE, including the No Action Alternative, prior to decision making.
+Among other things, OSE incorporates the needs and consideration of all at risk communities.
+The integrated report includes assessment of the environmental effects of a reasonable range of potential alternatives or actions designed by USACE, including the No Action Alternative, prior to decision making.